 It’s happening!
-Christmas is literally upon us, and once again I’m dredging up this post so we can talk about getting a puppy for Christmas.
+The Holidays are upon us, and once again I’m dredging up this post so we can have an honest discussion about getting a puppy for Christmas.

-I’m sure I could write an entire blog on all of the amazing and beautiful things that happen when you bring a cute Dane puppy into your home.
-There is almost nothing more special than a Great Dane puppy, so we totally understand this!
-HOWEVER (yes, here it comes folks):
+I could write an entire blog on all the amazing and beautiful things that happen when you bring a cute Dane puppy into your home.
+Of course, at Hello Danes we focus on giant breed dogs, but ALL puppies are cute.
+So this blog is for everybody!

 If you think you want or need a Christmas puppy, chances are that you probably don’t need one.